morrownr/USB-WiFi/home/USB_Ports.md

 #### USB related problems that I have noticed over the years

-- USB 3.x ports on some AMD CPU based systems can be problematic but the problem is not specific to Linux.
+- USB 3.x ports on some AMD CPU based systems can be problematic but the problem may not specific to Linux.
 Here is an article for more details:

 https://www.tomshardware.com/news/amd-investigating-usb-connectivity-issues-with-ryzen-pcs